Fullchee/notes/docs/inner-work/negotiating.md

   - Every other communication book reminds me of NVC by Marshall B Rosenberg
   - I feel like this book is like another front for mindfulness with military terminology
     - "Tactical grade" empathy and calibrated questions, are just empathy and questions to get to know them better
-- All of the “tactics” can also be used to just create more connection with others
+- all the “tactics” can also be used to just create more connection with others
 - You can learn about black swans (unknown unknowns)
   - example: the building actually has some structural issues so now we know the value is worth a lot less
 - Deadlines are never ironclad